Employee Engagement Surveys: Enhancing Satisfaction, Productivity, and Retention

 The answer to both questions is “it depends” based on your specific goals and requirements.
 Clearly, there are many different types of polls and surveys you can create, especially with the right employee communications solution.
 You want to build your surveys to get the information you need, but also make sure you’re not overwhelming employees with so many touches that they eventually tune out.

-• Onboarding: Why not start your relationship with new hires on their first day?
-Onboarding surveys give you the chance to learn more about your hiring and onboarding processes, employees’ expectations, and areas where things could be better.
+Onboarding: Why not start your relationship with new hires on their first day?
+Employee onboarding surveys give you the chance to learn more about your hiring and onboarding processes, employees’ expectations, and areas where things could be better.
 This sets the stage for future touchpoints to collect even more information and sends the message that your company values their feedback.
+Consider using an onboarding experience survey or new hire onboarding survey questions to gather valuable insights.

-• Pulse surveys: You can also touch base with employees on a regular basis, such as monthly or quarterly pulse surveys and polls.
-These may be the right frequency and can be helpful in collecting ongoing feedback, tracking progress and aligning engagement with larger initiatives, and giving employees the chance to weigh in.
+Pulse surveys: You can also touch base with employees on a regular basis, such as monthly or quarterly pulse surveys and polls.
+These may be the right frequency and can be helpful in collecting ongoing feedback, tracking progress, aligning engagement with larger initiatives, and giving employees the chance to weigh in.

-• Annual polls and surveys: These can be larger check-ins and are often more appropriate to look back at the last year as well as the opportunity of the year ahead.
-These surveys can include requests for information related to your company’s performance against stated goals, recommendations for management, or where employees think the company should go.
+Annual polls and surveys: These can be larger check-ins and are often more appropriate to look back at the last year, as well as the opportunity to the year ahead.
+These surveys can include requests for information related to your company’s performance against stated performance metrics, recommendations for management, or where employees think the company should go.

-• Exit surveys: Finally, when employees leave your company this can be an extremely effective way to collect clear – and often very direct – feedback.
+Exit surveys: Finally, when employees leave your company, this can be an extremely effective way to collect clear – and often very direct – feedback about the reasons for employee turnover.

 Best Practices for Writing Survey Questions and Analyzing Survey Results

-When it comes to crafting your questions and thinking about administering the survey, you should consider a few proven best practices.
+When it comes to crafting your questions and thinking about administering the survey, you should consider a few proven best practices for employee engagement surveys.
 Make sure you use clear and concise wording to avoid any confusion.

 You should also do your best to avoid the use of any leading questions or other phrasing that could unintentionally “force” an employee to respond in a way they may not intend.
-Finally, make sure your questions are relevant to employee engagement.
-In other words, don’t try to kill two birds with one stone by forcing other questions – for example, those related to open enrollment – into your engagement survey.
+Finally, make sure your questions are relevant to employee engagement and retention strategies.
+In other words, don’t try to kill two birds with one stone by forcing other questions, for example, those related to open enrollment, into your engagement survey.

-Then as the results begin to come in, attempt to group data by categories to begin to identify trends and patterns.
+Then, as the results begin to come in, attempt to group data by categories to begin to identify trends and patterns.
 Do your best to differentiate between extra “noise” and actual valuable insights your survey generated.
 As you begin to understand what you heard and where you think your company should go to enhance employee engagement, do your best to communicate all of this with your employees.
+This feedback loop is crucial for maintaining trust and showing that you value their input.

 Linking Surveys to Employee Engagement